DigijEth/Arm-Pi-Tweaker/README.md

 -----

-One last note: darkHal Security will be taking over this project as it was Pixel's last project and the team wishes to finish it. darkHal.ai
+One last note: darkHal Security will be taking over this project darkHal.ai

 # Arm-Pi Tweaker